Are you sure you want to delete this comment? It cannot be undone. |

 Hi i have a 6 year old sprizla (springer vizsla) he has elbow displasia and arthritis unfortunately.
 He is on a raw food diet (natures menu) with veg and a mixer.
 I was quite happy with it but he is becoming disatisfied with it he is always hungry.
 Do you think this would be a good alternative?Diane Elliott Christine Walsh •2 years ago

 Hi Chrsitine, we include a joint pack in our food and include salmon and salmon oil which is excellent for your dogs joints.
 The most important things, as with all foods is to get the feeding amount right.
-Do let me know if you need any further help with this :)alex hensen Diane Elliott •one year ago
+Do let me know if you need any further help with this :)alex hensen Diane Elliott •2 years ago

 The recommended feeding amount is based on the idea that your dog is only eating Wolfworthy.
 If you use any other food e.g. chews, training treats, human food or dental sticks the Wolfworthy may need to be reduced to compensate for the extra calories being eaten.
 Any questions, please let me know :) https://mybankinginformation.com/does-wawa-accept-ebt/Annke •2 years ago